BDX-town/Mangane/docs/architecture/IMPLEMENTATION_ROADMAP_V2.md

 Exit criteria:

+- Home and For You obey their documented source contracts and For You degrades honestly when followed-hashtag capability is unavailable;
 - timeline behavior matches existing capabilities;
 - no regression in moderation, visibility, media, CW, or backend-specific actions;
+- no migrated presentation component parses raw payloads or directly reads Redux, Dexie, or transport clients;
+- corrupt, expired, missing-anchor, logout, account-switch, and cross-account restoration cases pass;
 - scrolling remains responsive under realistic feeds.

 ## Phase 9 — Conversation and reading experience